List of Ghost in the Shell characters: Kubota

 Kubota (久保田, Kubota) is an army Intelligence Officer and former colleague of Aramaki.
 He often provides Aramaki with inside information.

-He appears to be of the same JGSDF Academy Class as Chief Aramaki, and appears to have equivalent rank (Colonel), though he is also interested in advancing his career politically, often handing unpleasant tasks over to Section 9 in order to prevent blame for 'dirty business' being officially attached to his record of conduct.
+He appears to be of the same JGSDF Academy Class as Chief Aramaki, and appears to have the rank of colonel, though he is also interested in advancing his career politically, often handing unpleasant tasks over to Section 9 in order to prevent blame for 'dirty business' being officially attached to his record of conduct.